jdanceze/cg/doc/doc.md

 # Generating dataset
 This section will explain how to generate the dataset from the output of Sapienz+ella given the `ella_coverage_new.txt` file from the Sapienz+ella or Ares+ella step.

+We parse static callgraph from soot static callgraph and dynamic callgraph from ella to the format required by Autopruner.
+First we use static cg generated from soot convert to csv format that contain ther method signeture of caller and callee.
+Then we add a label indicate that for each method whether it is executed or not.
+This information we retrieved from ella.
+We convert the method signater format from ella to soot format then checked if ther caller and callee method is executed or not.
+If it is executed we set the label to 1 otherwise 0.
+Next we add extra features to the this callgraph by using the extra feature generation script the same as Autopruner use.
+Lastly, Autopruner require the source code for each method so we create a script to lookup the source code for each method signature then put it to the dataset.
 ## Start container from docker image
 - start container from image: `docker run --user=root -v /mnt/hdd1/pattarakritr/java:/workspace --name pattarakrit_and_gpu -it --gpus all --device /dev/kvm apktester/android:v5 /bin/bash`